If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

-- Go to Payroll > Calculation schemes.
+- Go to Payroll > Payroll Charts.

 When configuring the algorithm, you set the relationship between criteria and rules.
 If the specified criterion is met, payroll is calculated using the specified rule.
-If the criterion is not met, either the Standard rule is applied (selected in the same section after choosing the scheme type) or the next criterion is checked.
+If the criterion is not met, either the Standard rule is applied (selected in the same section after choosing the chart type) or the next criterion is checked.
 This way, you can set up multiple criteria and rules.

 - If none of the criteria are met, payroll will be calculated using the standard rule.
 Criteria should be listed in descending order of difficulty.
 When a criterion is met, the system stops checking the next criteria, so the most difficult criterion should be placed above the easier ones.